Gwen Stefani Shows Off Toned Figure In Crop Top And Daisy Dukes

 — Daily Mail Celebrity (@DailyMailCeleb) August 16, 2018

 Also missing?
 Boyfriend Blake Shelton.
 According to the publication, Blake was busy filming the upcoming season of his hit show, The Voice.
 But things between the famous couple seem to be going very well as of late.
-The pair both post photos of each other on their respective Instagram pages from time to time and as the Inquisitr recently shared, Gwen just can’t hide her love of Blake.
+The pair both post photos of each other on their respective Instagram pages from time to time, and as the Inquisitr recently shared, Gwen just can’t hide her love of Blake.

 Stefani was interviewed by longtime pal Heidi Klum when she was asked by the America’s Got Talent judge how she would describe her style now.
 Gwen responded to the question by admitting that she feels as though she dresses “more feminine than ever before.”